 Winsome Pinnock introduces Passing the Baton

 In 2018 we will continue to lead the way in championing diversity in all forms and our aim to reflect the world around us.
-We are excited to announce Passing the Baton, a three-year initiative to reacquaint theatre goers with the BAMER artists who carved their way through British playwriting with distinction.
+We are excited to announce Passing the Baton, a three-year initiative to reacquaint theatre goers with the artists of colour who carved their way through British playwriting with distinction.
 In its first year we will be introducing new audiences to Leave Taking by Winsome Pinnock, a playwright upon whose shoulders we now stand, and who paved the way for many of the writers and performers who appear at our home in Shepherd’s Bush.

 “The season will create a dialogue between past, present and future generations” Winsome Pinnock